danishjavedcodes/Knowledge-Graph-Construction-for-Pollution-Regulation/readme.md

 # Knowledge Graph Construction for Pollution Regulation

-This project aims to construct knowledge graphs from pollution regulation documents using deep learning and natural language processing techniques.
+This project aims to construct knowledge graphs from pollution regulation documents by customizing RoBERTa LLM.

 ## Project Structure